Dharmveer829912/Pixora-pro/README.md

-# Pixora Pro - Enhanced Camera Access Tool
+# Pixora Pro - Enhanced Camera Access Tool ( Kali linux )

 Pixora Pro is a Python-based tool that lets you remotely access a device's camera (front/back), record video in chunks, and instantly collect detailed device and network information when a user grants camera/mic permission.
 It also supports public access using Cloudflare Tunnel.